Housing benefit: How to claim

 You're a mixed age couple if one of you is pension age and the other is working age.

 From 15 May 2019, most mixed age couples must claim universal credit instead of housing benefit and pension credit.

-If you already get housing benefit, you can continue to do so unless a change in your situation means you have to claim universal credit instead.
+If you were already a mixed age couple before that date and get housing benefit, you can continue to do so unless a change in your situation means both your housing benefit and pension credit stop.
+You would then need to claim universal credit instead.

 Who can’t claim

 You can’t usually claim housing benefit if you: